ntoll/ntoll.github.io/article/attention/index.md

 [create your own screen test](https://warholscreentest.com/AWM) room just off the main gallery space.

-"I will if you will", I said to Naomi, who gamely took a seat and kicked off the capture of four minutes of awkward "so now what do I do?" exasperated looks into a fake film camera making faux whirring noises.
-As I sat during my session, I counted in my head, listened to
-[Colonel Bogey](https://www.youtube.com/watch?v=bIvIqyhzoKw) with my inner ear, and tried very hard to ignore the various passers-by (to varying degrees of success).
+"I will if you will", I said to Naomi.
+She gamely took a seat and kicked off the immortalization of four minutes of awkward "so now what do I do?" exasperated looks into a fake film camera making faux whirring noises.
+As I sat during my session, I counted in my head, listened to [Colonel Bogey](https://www.youtube.com/watch?v=bIvIqyhzoKw) with my inner ear, and tried very hard to ignore the various passers-by (to varying degrees of success).
 Ultimately, for four minutes I'd become another exhibit... a